lawrence-matsuoka/hexfml/README.md

 - PauseMenu in online
 - more graceful disconnect
 - Update win screen on loser's side immediately
+- make a release and publish the game somehow

 [Hex](https://en.wikipedia.org/wiki/Hex_(board_game)) is a finite, 2-player perfect information game, and an abstract strategy game.
 Players attempt to connect opposite sides of a (traditionally) 11x11 rhombus-shaped board made of hexagonal cells.
 This an application where you can play Hex written in C++ using SFML.